jaxankey/Virtual-Game-Table/README.md

 ![Strategy Game Screenshot](https://github.com/jaxankey/Virtual-Game-Table/blob/master/common/screenshots/strategy.png)

-The client software currently requires [Chrome](https://www.google.com/chrome/) to run, and the server has been tested on Linux and Windows (but should work on osx).
+The client software currently requires [Chrome](https://www.google.com/chrome/) to run.

 ## Starting and testing a server

+This program runs directly from the source code, so no compiling or binaries are required (other than downloading / installing [https://nodejs.org/](Node.js)!).
+This server has been tested on Linux & Windows, but should work on OSX as well.

 Linux
  1. Install [https://nodejs.org/](Node.js): For me, this meant downloading the binaries, unpacking them in a convenient folder, adding the binary path to `.profile` (with a line like `PATH=$PATH:/home/jack/Applications/node-v10.16.0-linux-x64/bin`) then logging out back in.